Puerto Rico Police: Robbery and Bank Fraud Division

 Organized in 1982, this division investigates robbery and fraud attempts committed against companies dedicated to the storage or custody of money or valuables.
-The division also coordinates the Amber Alert system and investigates all kidnappings.
+The division also coordinates the Amber alert system and investigates all kidnappings.

 Security and Protection Office

 This unit is the Dignitary Protective Services Division of the Puerto Rico Police Department.
 They have been charged with protecting the Governor of Puerto Rico and his family, the Secretary of State, the Police Superintendent, the President of the Senate, and the Speaker of the House.
 Additionally, they protect the Resident Commissioner, Puerto Rico's only representative in the U.S. Congress, as well as other visiting government dignitaries, U.S. and foreign.
 They have also been charged with investigating individuals who apply for security guard licenses on the island, as well as certain individuals requesting a concealed carry permit.
 O.S.P. officers dress in plain clothes, usually dark suits, and wear a small gold circular lapel pin.
 If studied closely, it can be seen that this pin is the agent's badge.

 Uniformed agents are also assigned to the office.
 These agents have been mostly assigned to motorcycle units, and as advance agents.

-Of all the Police units in Puerto Rico, this unit has been possibly the most elite in the force.
-Agents assigned to it have been trusted with the protection of the most important government officials on the island.
-Thus, most of the agents on the unit came from SWAT, Tactical Operations, Criminal Investigations Corps (CIC), Homicide Detectives and the best of the PRPD Highway Patrol.
+Agents assigned to this division have been trusted with the protection of the most important government officials on the island.
+Thus, most of the agents on the unit came from SWAT, Tactical Operations, Criminal Investigations Corps (CIC), Homicide Detectives and the PRPD Highway Patrol.